sxy-sun/sxy-sun.github.io/_posts/2023-02-07-graph-search-algorithms-in-path-planning.md

 A* can leverage both cost-to-come and cost-to-go, using heuristic value to guide the direction and use the g-value, namely cost-to-come, to correct the mistakes, unlike greedy best-first-search that doesn't have past knowledge.
 However, the greedy best-first search is able to outperform all others when the space is relatively empty and there is no obstacle between the start and the goal.

 DFS and BFS, as the uninformed algorithm, cannot compete with the informed algorithms in tests like path planning when the map is already constructed and relatively empty.
 However, BFS can always give the optimal solution even though it would spend a lot of time and memory searching.
 And DFS is more suitable when the goal is far from the source and when the map is more complicated, such as when solving a maze.

+---

+*These gifs are generated from my coursework from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at the University of Michigan.
+The interface credits to the course team.*